jules2689/trudeau/docs/2020-04-21/post_news.md

 **Rosemary**:

-We heard when the Prime Minister made the initial announcement, David he wasn't going to tolerate people taking advantage of it.
+We heard when the Prime Minister made the initial announcement, David, he wasn't going to tolerate people taking advantage of it.
 So it's a little bit different than the CERB, the relief fund benefit, which I think is just sort of everybody thinks they can apply can apply and there is less concern around that.
 But there does seem to be some perhaps added scrutiny to the way this is going to work.